 The subjective nature of value is demonstrated by the fact that the last statement – that all persons live to acquire property – would not be correct if it meant only that people live to acquire what is usually called property, namely tangible assets and financial assets.
-Galambos calls these “secondary property” because they are derived from primary or intellectual property which is thoughts, actions, self-esteem, satisfaction, ability to comprehend, etc.
+Galambos calls these “secondary property” because they are derived from primary property, or an individual’s intellectual property, actions, etc.

 Many intellectuals are not acquisitive when it comes to secondary property, but highly motivated to acquire primary property in the form of knowledge.
 This is one of the principal reasons why so many intellectuals lean toward the political left: A system that purports to reward all persons equally would seem more attractive than a system where scientific and intellectual contributions are often not rewarded in proportion to their value.

-To remedy this miscarriage of economic justice was one of the factors inspiring and motivating Andrew Galambos to develop the ideas set forth herein.
-Rewarding innovators in proportion to their contributions is a principal subject of the part of this book to be devoted to an exposition of the ideas in Galambos’ lecture course entitled V-201.
+To remedy this miscarriage of economic justice was one of the factors motivating Andrew Galambos to develop the ideas set forth herein.
+Rewarding innovators in proportion to their contributions is a principal subject of the part of this book devoted to an exposition of Galambos’ lecture course entitled V-201.

 The Law of Supply and Demand

 Most prices fluctuate constantly in a free market.
 Sometimes a shortage or a surplus of a commodity may develop, increasing or decreasing prices above or below their usual range.